-- 21.1 Feedback is not required for quotations of £5,000 £30,000 - 21.2 Once a decision to award a contract at £30,000 and above is made all tenderers must be notified at the same time, as soon as possible, in writing, of the intention to award the contract to the successful bidder, giving reasons for the decision.

-- 21.3 The Authorised Officer will provide the evaluation results (tenderers score and winning tenderers score) to unsuccessful tenderers and will offer to provide further written feedback. - 21.4 Where unsuccessful tenderers request a further debrief this should be provided to them in writing. - 21.5 A contract subject to Part 2 of the Public Contracts Regulations 2015 can only be awarded following a communication to all unsuccessful tenderers and a mandatory 10day standstill period.
+- 22.1 Feedback is not required for quotations up to £30,000 - 22.2 Once a decision to award a contract at £30,000 and above is made all tenderers must be notified at the same time, as soon as possible, in writing, of the intention to award the contract to the successful bidder, giving reasons for the decision. - 22.3 The Authorised Officer will provide the evaluation results (tenderers score and winning tenderers score) to unsuccessful tenderers and will offer to provide further written feedback. - 22.4 Where unsuccessful tenderers request a further debrief this should be provided to them in writing. - 22.5 Before entering into a contract, the officer must ensure that the Authority publishes a contract award notice on the Central Digital Platform in accordance with Section 50 of the Procurement Act 2023.
+This notice shall provide advance information to suppliers and other interested parties that the Authority intends to enter into a contract and provides certain information about the contract.
+Generally, the contract award notice will initiate a standstill period of at least 8 working days.
+This is the case for all contracts above the relevant Procurement Act 2023 Threshold with only certain exceptions as specified in Section 51 (3) of the Act.